-The 2016 inspection of the soil LUCs at the soil portion of SD033 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
-There is no evidence that the cadmium- and benzo(a)pyrene-impacted soil has been disturbed.
+The 2017 inspection of the soil LUCs at the soil portion of SD033 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
+Other than the POCO field activities that took place at this site, there is no evidence that the cadmium- and benzo(a)pyrene-impacted soil has been disturbed.
 Warning signs have been posted on both sides of Facility 810 to notify base workers of the presence of the controlled areas.
-The inspection team noted that the phone number on both signs have been updated with the appropriate phone number.
 Photographs 20 and 21 in Appendix A of this report show the controlled soil areas at SD033.

 Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) states that LUCs are required to ensure that groundwater is not used for potable purposes until it is remediated to MCLs that allow for unlimited use and unrestricted exposure.
-The groundwater contamination at SD033 also poses a potential indoor air vapor intrusion risk to future residents, so the LUCs also restrict residential land uses until concentrations of solvents in groundwater are reduced to the point where they no longer pose an unacceptable risk to human health.
+The groundwater contamination at SD033 does not pose a potential indoor air vapor intrusion risk to future residents.

-The 2016 inspection of the groundwater LUCs at SD033 found that administrative controls are adequate to enforce the groundwater and vapor intrusion restrictions.
-There is no evidence of any activities that could expose base personnel to contaminated groundwater or vapor, and no new construction has taken place at the site.
+The 2017 inspection of the groundwater LUCs at SD033 found that administrative controls are adequate to enforce the groundwater restrictions.
+There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place at the site.
 The SD033 wells are flush mounted because of the considerable amount of vehicle activity in the area.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.

-Based on the results of this inspection, Travis AFB is in compliance with the first groundwater ROD RAO (Restrict human exposure to COCs) and the second groundwater ROD RAO (Restrict inhalation of COCs to indoor air) for SD033.
+Based on the results of this inspection, Travis AFB is in compliance with the first groundwater ROD RAO (Restrict human exposure to COCs) and has achieved the second groundwater ROD RAO (Restrict inhalation of COCs to indoor air) for SD033.